-Ford introduced the 7.3L Powerstroke in the 1994 model year, and used it two different pickup body designs through 2003.
+Ford introduced the 7.3L Powerstroke in the 1994 model year and used it in two different pickup body designs through 2003.
 Designed in cooperation with International, it proved to be a very strong and reliable engine.

 Luke’s Auto Repair and Diesel offers a wide variety of maintenance services for these pickups, such as air filters, fuel filters, and fuel additives, as well as many repair services, such as injectors, thermostats, and glow plugs.
 Whether you need an oil leak fixed, or a check engine light diagnosed, we are here for you.

 If you are looking for better performance from your 7.3L Powerstroke, Luke’s Auto Repair and Diesel are here to help.
 We offer performance lift pump systems to keep your fuel system clean and well supplied, and upgraded intercoolers to keep your intake temperatures down.
 If you’re looking for a simple tuner or cold air intake, or a major upgrade, such as a performance turbo, over-stock injectors, or ARP head studs, we are your source.

 Newer versions of the 7.3L Powerstroke are equipped with the Ford 4R100 transmission.
 We offer fluid and filter changes for this transmission as routine maintenance.
 The service interval is 30,000 miles for most trucks.
 We also offer performance upgrades for the 4R100.

 Ford released the 6.0L Powerstroke in 2003 with a higher power output and the ability to meet newer emissions standards.
 It was used in the Super Duty pickups through 2007.
 Unlike the 7.3L before it, the 6.0L was plagued with problems.
 However, with the right repairs and upgrades, they can be hard-working, reliable engines for your Ford truck.